 Democracy as Democratic State-Economy Interdependence

 Let us take stock here.
 The subordination solution, I argued, fails to diagnose or resolve the democratic defect created by the structural dependence of politics on capital.
 The defect is not explained by the moral failure of “insubordinate” firms to prioritize democratic aims over profit because firms must pursue profit if they are to act consistent with the justification of their property rights (the first critique).
-As it would be reasonable for citizens to form their political judgment in view of profit-maximizing capitalist firms, the democratic decision-making itself, not just the implementation of its outcomes, is constrained by capitalist property rights (the second critique).
+As it would be reasonable for citizens to form their political judgments in view of the expected behavior of profit-maximizing capitalist firms, the democratic decision-making itself, not just the implementation of its outcomes, is constrained by capitalist property rights (the second critique).
 Upon reflection, the subordination solution relies on a vision of democratic decision-making that is independent of its own institutional conditions—an implausible idea.

 At this point, the following thought suggests itself.
 Every politico-economic system would suffer from some structural dependence.
 For example, under a market socialist system led by worker-owned cooperatives, the formal political process would be constrained by the hiring and investment decisions of the cooperatives.
 Even bureaucratic managers in a state-controlled economy would have to withdraw a decision if it is expected to greatly hurt the economy.
 If so, how can capitalism be criticized based on structural dependence?
-Is the conclusion that there is nothing undemocratic about the structural dependence on capital?
+Perhaps there is nothing undemocratic about the structural dependence on capital after all.

 I agree that no society can avoid the dependence of formal politics on its economic structure.
 However, it does not entail that there is no basis for a democratic critique of capitalism.
 The question is not whether formal politics is dependent on its economic structure but how.
-Across different politico-economic systems, economic rights constrain formal political processes in different forms.
-For example, the following questions would have different answers.
+Across different politico-economic systems, economic rights constrain formal political processes in different ways.
+For example, the following questions have different answers under different economic structures.

-What kind of rights, accorded to whom, constrain politics?
+What kinds of rights, accorded to whom, constrain politics?

 What kind of coordination and contestation is encouraged?
 What kind of cleavages and coalitions tend to form, and how?

-How do the burdens and benefits tend to be distributed?
+How do the burdens and benefits of economic cooperation tend to be distributed?

 Understanding varieties of structural dependence and normatively evaluating them require institutional comparison between different politico-economic systems.
 And even within the same type, the exact form of dependence will depend on the cultural and historical circumstances of each society.
 The full investigation of this subject calls for a research program.
 But allow me to illustrate the idea with prototypical systems, with the example of how they each organize investment.

 Under capitalism, investment is organized as private prerogatives in the market: investment rights are accorded to a minority of wealthy individuals and their hired (asset and corporate) managers.
 Coordination takes place through price mechanisms.
-An electoral majority’s authoritative control only reaches public investment, although they can nudge and incentivize private investors.
-Accordingly, the electoral majority is likely to confront a mix of disorganized market powers of wealthy investors and organized business interests.
-This explains the common framing of cleavages in capitalist democracies in terms of “the people” against “the corporations” or “the Wall Street.”
+An electoral majority’s authoritative control only reaches public investment.
+Accordingly, the electoral majority is likely to confront a mix of disorganized market powers exercised by wealthy investors and organized business interests.
+This explains the common framing of cleavages in capitalist democracies in terms of “the people” against “the corporations” or “Wall Street.”